-In the past year alone, this little site has had over 100,000 different visitors from over 190 different countries.
+In the past year alone, this little site has had hundreds of thousands of different visitors from literally every country on earth.
 Thousands of people have bought and read my guidebook.
-And my online course has attracted over 700 students from all over the world.
+And my online course has attracted thousands of students from all over the world.

 So, yes.
 You’re probably not crazy.
 And you’re certainly not alone.

 OK… I need some retroactive jealousy help.
 How did you manage to overcome retroactive jealousy?

 You’re serious?
 People really can get over this?

 Meet (another!)
 Zachary, a student just two and a half weeks into my “Get Over Your Partner’s Past Fast” online course: